-It was 2006.
-I was 14 years old, nursing a few fresh bruises after yet another day of bullying at school.
-I remember the chill and the pain as I pressed a bag of ice to a fresh black eye, while browsing this brand-new website called Youtube – maybe you’ve heard of it? – and stumbled onto a fan-made music video for “The Kinslayer” by Nightwish.
-From the very first note, that first syncopated punch of the drums and guitars and keyboard, I was obsessed with symphonic metal.
-It was the most intensely powerful music I’d ever heard!
+It started 13 years ago when I was nursing a few fresh bruises after yet another day of bullying at school.
+I remember the chill and the pain as I pressed a bag of ice to a fresh black eye, browsing then-brand-new Youtube, where I stumbled onto my first Nightwish song.
+From the very first note, that first syncopated punch of the drums and guitars and keyboard, I was hooked.

 It was empowering…but lonely.
 Metal as a whole was pretty unpopular with my peers, and these obscure European acts were even more unknown.

 My solitary love for this music led me to pick up guitar in the hopes of learning to play some of these bands’ songs for myself, and I ended up getting my best friend Chris into guitar as well.
 Every weekend, when most other kids were out partying, he’d grab his guitar and we’d lock ourselves in my room to practice.
 It became our shared way of coping with all of our various anxieties…